marcomontalbano/video-to-markdown/README.md

 # http://localhost:8080
 ```

-## About Privacy
+## Terms and Privacy Policy

+### Website: video-to-markdown.marcomontalbano.com

 We anonymously track the number of visitors with Simple Analytics.
 No personal data is collected or stored.
 > Simple Analytics is a privacy-friendly analytics tool that does not use cookies or collect personal data.
 It provides insights into website traffic without compromising user privacy.

-All images are generated via [Cloudinary] and stored in it.
+This site does not use cookies.

+We do not store any other data on our servers.

+### Browser Extension: Video to Markdown (Chrome/Firefox)

+When you use the extension's "Generate" button, the current video thumbnail and URL are sent to our backend for processing.
+Cloudinary may be involved in image generation depending on the specific operation required.
 > Cloudinary is a cloud-based image and video management service that provides a comprehensive solution for managing and delivering images and videos.
 It offers features such as image and video upload, storage, transformation, optimization, and delivery through a global content delivery network (CDN).

-This site and service does not use cookies.

-We do not store any other data on our servers.
+The backend processes the data but does not store any of it.

+No analytics, tracking scripts, or cookies are used by the extension itself.

+No personal or usage data is collected, stored, or shared.

-## Terms of Use
+### Terms of Use

 By using this service, you agree to the following terms: